MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Resource requirements refer to the types and quantities of resources that are needed to run and complete a project within defined scope, timeline, and quality standards.

+### Resource schedule optimization

+Resource schedule optimization refers to the process of maximizing the efficiency and effectiveness of resource allocation and scheduling.
+It involves using advanced algorithms and techniques to analyze various factors and constraints, such as resource availability, skills, location, and task requirements, to generate optimal schedules.

 ### Resource work hours

 Works hours define the days, and times, that a service resource is available to be scheduled to perform service work.